Lexington MA: America’s War of Independence Began Here

 Fake News 1775 Lexington MA

-Though the “Shot Heard Round the World” refers to an episode at the North Bridge in Concord MA, the actual “first shot,” albeit accidental, occurred between two hair-triggered sides in the early dark before dawn in the town considered to be the “base of the resistance,” and “The Birthplace of American Liberty.”
+Though the “Shot Heard Round the World” refers to an episode at the North Bridge in Concord MA, the actual “first shot,” albeit accidental, occurred between two hair-triggered sides in the dark before dawn in the town considered to be the “base of the resistance,” and “The Birthplace of American Liberty.”
 Lexington MA.

 Things To Do in Lexington MA